-Events that require closure of Washington Boulevard in front of Genoa Park shall not place event components in front of the Columbus Police Memorial.
+Events that require closure of Washington Boulevard in front of Genoa Park shall not place event components in front of the Columbus Police Memorial or that would block the opening and closing of the park gates.
+The Genoa Park gates are closed when the park is not in use, and may be opened or closed by the event.